 In the wild, rabbits live in social groups called colonies in a series of burrows.
 A male/female pair would be a natural one to consider when bonding two rabbits as this is how they would live in the wild.
-Of course if this is the route you go it is absolutely necessary to get the rabbits spayed/neutered unless you want baby bunnies every couple months!
+Of course, if this is the route you go it is absolutely necessary to get the rabbits spayed/neutered unless you want baby bunnies every couple of months!

-Bonding rabbits when they are young (under 4-5 months) is by far the easiest way to go, but even adults can be bonded.
+Bonding rabbits when they are young (under 4-5 months) is by far the easiest way to go, but even adults can be successfully bonded.

 How many rabbits can you keep?